umdsais/umd_terp_base/README.md

 - Minor versions (non breaking changes): 8.1.1, 8.1.2, etc.
 - Major versions (breaking changes): 8.2.0, 8.3.0, etc.
+- Core versions (based on if modules updated for specific drupal core): 9.0.0, 10.0.0, etc.

 ### Core (base) module issues, patches, etc

-All edits, requests, etc should be submitted to the github repo for the [UMD Terp Base Module](https://github.com/UMD-Digital/umd_terp_base).
-Please add issues to the [issues queue](https://github.com/UMD-Digital/umd_terp_base/issues).
+All edits, requests, etc should be submitted to the github repo for the [UMD Terp Base Module](https://github.com/umdsais/umd_terp_base).
+Please add issues to the [issues queue](https://github.com/umdsais/umd_terp_base/issues).
 Patches will be reviewed on a merit and resources available basis.

 ### Frontend

-All CSS, JS, etc are based in the [UMD Terp Theme](https://github.com/UMD-Digital/umd_terp).
+All CSS, JS, etc are based in the [UMD Terp Theme](https://github.com/umdsais/umd_terp).
 This module contains no frontend styles for any widgets/etc.

 ### Customization